ntrezowan/the-plain/_posts/2010-06-25-installing-otrs-on-centos.md

 # yum -y install httpd*
 # /etc/init.d/httpd restart
 ```
-Use example configuration file called `conf.d` in `otrs/scripts/` directory that fits for your version of OTRS for the Apache web server, named either `apache2` or `apache2-httpd-new.include.conf`.
+Use example configuration file called in `otrs/scripts/` directory that fits for your version of OTRS for the Apache web server, named either `apache2` or `apache2-httpd-new.include.conf`.
 Check if both of these files have the following lines in common;
 ```
 LoadModule cgi_module /usr/lib/apache2/modules/mod_cgi.so
 ```
-[Sample `apache2` file]
+[Sample apache2 file]
 ```
 # agent, admin and customer frontend
 ScriptAlias /otrs/ "/opt/otrs/bin/cgi-bin/"